Enpass vs Bitwarden review 2026

 Encryption

-However, Enpass uses additional safety measures to keep your data extra safe.
+However, Enpass employs additional safety measures to keep your data extra safe.
 It does this by coupling AES with 320,000 rounds of PBKDF2-HMAC-SHA512 with SQLCipher.
-This may sound like a mouthful, but it’s actually highly useful.
-It means that it will help shield your data from serious attacks.
-This includes brute force and side-channel threats.
+This may sound like a mouthful, but it’s actually super useful in keeping your login credentials with password managers safe.
+It means that it will help shield your data from serious attacks, such as brute force and side-channel threats.

 Bitwarden adds extra protection with 700,001 rounds of password strengthening and also supports Argon2, a newer and highly secure option.
 In short, both are very secure, but Bitwarden gives you more control over how your encryption works.